Halfway across the world in an office on Union Avenue, New Jersey, there is a world map littered with coloured pins.

-Her pain, affected by the air temperature and pressure, returned when a hurricane came through New Jersey – as did another of Dr Cooney’s patients from Florida.
+Her pain, affected by the air temperature and pressure, returned when a hurricane came through New Jersey – this also happened for another patient.

 But after 12 treatments of ‘scrambler therapy’ at 40 minutes a session, Emily began to reclaim her body.